About the author

 Enjoy, reflect and hope you feel the change.

-Post-Script: In the end, it took me nearly a decade to truly feel ready to not sin against any talent that I might have.
+Post-Script: In the end, it took me eleven years to truly feel ready to not sin against any talent that I might have.
 I could never have imagined back then that it would be such a hard task to achieve.
 I now really understand what Mr. Bennett was talking about. (;